MicrosoftDocs/IntuneDocs.pl-pl/InTuneDocs/EndUser/unenroll-your-device-from-intune-if-you-declined-terms-of-use-android.md

 ---
-title: Unenroll your device from Intune if you declined "Terms of Use" | Microsoft Intune
+title: Unenroll your device from Intune if you declined "Terms of Use" | Microsoft Docs
-description: "Zawiera opis sposobu wyrejestrowania urządzenia z systemem Android z usługi Intune, jeśli odrzucono warunki użytkowania i nie można zalogować się do aplikacji Portal firmy"
+description:
 keywords:
 author: barlanmsft
 ms.author: barlan